patrickpiresdev/patrickpiresdev/README.md

 # Hey, there!
 I'm Patrick Pires!

-I'm a software engineer and computer science student.
-I love math, science and technology and also love to share what I learn about those three!
+I'm a software engineer who loves math, science, and technology, and I also love to share what I learn about those three!

 <a href="mailto:patrick.piresp@gmail.com">
     <img